arunpentkar/CODSOFT/README.md

-created a landing page for my college SR University with the languages HTML and css makes it more colorfful
+created a landing page for my college SR University with the languages HTML and css makes it more colorful